 In poker, the “blue chip” is considered the chip that has the highest value.
-In stock market terms, this refers to nationally recognised, well-established, and financially sound companies.
-They are typically the largest listed companies in Singapore by market capitalisation, and a synonym for STI ETF.
+In stock market terms, blue chip stocks Singapore refers to nationally recognised, well-established, and financially sound companies.

+Blue chips are typically the largest listed companies in Singapore by market capitalisation, and a synonym for STI ETF.

-Blue chip are known to be relatively stable due to their strong balance sheet and dominant market position; making them difficult to fail and capable of riding out financial crisis during bad market cycles.
+Blue chips are known to be relatively stable due to their strong balance sheet and dominant market position; making them difficult to fail and capable of riding out financial crisis during bad market cycles.

 Blue chips are also often backed up by large institutional investors which makes their prices less susceptible to speculation.

 Below are the top 10 largest Singapore blue chips stocks we think all Singaporean should know.

 #1 DBS, OCBC and UOB

 These 3 banks are iconic to Singapore and we believe every Singaporean would have an account in any of these banks.
 Their presence is a commonplace and we see them in the form of branch outlets and ATM machines.